Backyard Chicken Keeping for Beginners: A Hands-On Class

 Backyard chicken keeping for beginners, taught hands-on with our flock: coop design, predator-proofing, flock health, and collecting eggs the right way.

-Five years ago we traded an office commute for muddy boots and knew nothing about hens.
+We started this farm from a backyard garden, and back in those early days we knew next to nothing about hens.
 We learned the slow way, mostly by getting things wrong in front of the animals, so wherever you're starting from, you're in good company.
 Here's what we cover, and the honest version of what a backyard flock asks of you.

-What do you learn in a hands-on chicken keeping class?
+What do you learn in a beginner chicken keeping class?

 A beginner chicken keeping class walks the whole arc of starting a flock: how many birds to get, whether you need a rooster, designing a coop and run, predator-proofing, feeding, spotting a sick bird, and handling hens to collect eggs.
-Ours adds a tour of the working brooders, coops, and runs, plus a take-home resource guide.
+Ours adds a walk through the working brooders, coops, and runs, so you see how the pieces fit together on a real, occupied setup instead of a diagram.

 Reading gets you maybe halfway.
 The other half is the part where a real hen is heavier and squirmier than you pictured, where you can smell good bedding from bad, and where someone catches your mistake while you're making it, not in the comments three days later.
 We keep the group small on purpose, so every answer stays specific to your yard.